stelcodes/nuzzle/README.md

  [:blog-posts :clojure-on-fedora]
  {:title "How to Install Clojure on Fedora"
   :content "markdown/clojure-on-fedora.md"
-  :tags #{:linux :clojure}
+  :nuzzle/tags #{:linux :clojure}
   ;; Page maps are open, you can include any data you like :foobar "baz"}}
 ```

 ### Special Keys in Page Entry Maps
 - `:content`: A path to an associated Markdown or HTML file.
-- `:tags`: A set of keywords where each keyword is a tag name.
+- `:nuzzle/tags`: A set of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this page is a draft or not.
 - `:rss?`: A boolean indicating whether the page should be included in the optional RSS feed.